irrevocablesake/Ray-Tracer-In-a-Weekend/README.md

 |-------|---------|--------|
 | ![](images/antiAliasing/spp1-upscaled.png) | ![](images/antiAliasing/spp100-upscaled.png) | ![](images/antiAliasing/spp500-upscaled.png) |

+### De-focus Angle

+Defocus Angle, When we have depth of field ~ we techincially divide the iamge into two major areas: one sharp and other blurred.
+This factor helps us to control how much should we blur the "blurry" areas

 | defocus Angle 0.0 | defocus Angle 0.5 | defocus Angle 1.0 |
 |-------|---------|--------|
 | ![](images/defocusAngle/0.0.png) | ![](images/defocusAngle/0.5.png) | ![](images/defocusAngle/1.0.png) |

+### De-focus Distance

+Defoucs Distance, When we have depth of field ~ we have a field and objects lying in this field will seem sharp and objects further or before this feild would blur.
+This value helps us to move the depth of field around

 | defocus Distance | defocus Distance |
 |-------|---------|
 | ![](images/defocusDistance/render1.png) | ![](images/defocusDistance/render2.png) |

+### FOV

+FOV (Field of View) refers to the extent of the observable world that is seen at any given moment.
+We control this using vertical FOV

 | fov 20 | fov 90 |
 |-------|---------|
 | ![](images/fov/20.png) | ![](images/fov/90.png) |

+### Max Depth & SPP

+Max Depth refers to how many bounces each ray can potentially have.
+More number allows more information to gather and less leads to less number to gather

+SPP: sampling rate, basically how many extra rays should we cast per ray.
+More rays mean more values to average for a certain pixel.
+Fun Fact: since for SPP we cast extra rays, it's additional cost, the DOF uses this additional cost to it's benefit and implements blurring by smartly deviating the rays

 | max Depth 2 SPP 500 | max Depth 10 SPP 500|
 |---------|--------|